aosheep/gauntlet/README.md

 * #### *Decay Soul*

-  * Grants Wither II for 5 seconds to anyone in a 5 block radius including the user, but also grants Regeneration V for 5 seconds to the user only.
+  * Grants Wither II for 5 seconds to anything in a 5 block radius excluding the user.

 * #### *Detect Soul*

-  * Grants Glowing I for 1 second to all entities (that have a soul) in a 10 block radius including the user.
+  * Grants Glowing I for 1 second to anything in a 10 block radius excluding the user.

 ### Mind Stone: